schmokel/FBAdLibrarian/README.md

 The Librarian assists researchers who have verified their identity with Facebook in this process.

 First, the Librarian takes the output of the API and prepares a url for each ad.
 Then, the Librarian looks up each ad individually.
-If the ad includes an image, the Librarian saves the image to an output folder and names the image according to the post’s unique ad identification number (or “adlib_id”).
+If the ad includes an image, the Librarian saves the image to an output folder and names the image according to the post’s unique ad identification number (or "adlib_id").
 If the ad includes an embedded video, the Librarian will pass over the ad, but it will document the adlib_id as a video in an accompanying .txt file.
 This allows researchers to see the proportion of images to videos in their data, as well as retrieve videos manually if desired.